Which quartic double solids are rational?: Introduction

 In fact, we prove a stronger assertion.
 To describe it, let us recall that a variety is said to be $\mathbb{Q}$-factorial if every Weil divisor on it is $\mathbb{Q}$-Cartier.
 For a nodal variety, this condition is equivalent to the coincidence of Weil and Cartier divisors.

-\begin{example} Let $S$ be a nodal quartic surface in $\mathbb{P}^3$ with homogeneous coordinates $x,y,z,t$ such that $S$ is given by the equation $g^2=4xh$, where $g$ and $h$ are some quadric and cubic forms, respectively.
+\begin{example} Let $S$ be a nodal quartic surface in $\mathbb{P}^3$ with homogeneous co\-or\-di\-na\-tes~$x,y,z,t$ such that $S$ is given by the equation $g^2=4xh$, where $g$ and $h$ are some quadric and cubic forms, respectively.
 Then $S$ is singular at the points given by~\mbox{$x=g=h=0$}.
-Since we assume that $S$ is nodal, this system of equations gives exactly six points $P_1,\ldots,P_6$.
+Since we assume that $S$ is nodal, this system of equations gives exactly six po\-ints~$P_1,\ldots,P_6$.
 Let~\mbox{$\tau\colon X\to\mathbb{P}^3$} be a double cover branched over $S$.
 Then there exists a commutative diagram

 Here $V_3$ is a smooth cubic threefold in $\mathbb{P}^4$ with homogeneous coordinates $x,y,z,t,w$ such that it is given by equation

 the map $\gamma$ is a linear projection from the point $P=[0:0:0:0:1]$, the map $\alpha$ is the blow up of this point, and $\beta$ is the contraction of the proper transforms of six lines on $V_3$ that pass through $P$ to the singular points of~$X$.
 Then the image on $X$ of the $\alpha$-exceptional surface is not a $\mathbb{Q}$-Cartier divisor.
 In particular, $X$ is not $\mathbb{Q}$-factorial.
 Note that $\beta$ is a small resolution of singularities of~$X$ at the points~\mbox{$P_1,\ldots,P_6$}.
 Thus, $V_3$ is singular if and only if $P_1,\ldots,P_6$ are the only singular points of $X$.
 On the other hand, $V_3$ is irrational if and only if it is smooth (see \cite[Theorem~13.12]{ClemensGriffiths}).
 Thus, $X$ is irrational if and only if it has exactly six singular points. \end{example}